InfernoDragon0/COTL-CustomSpineLoader/README.md

 - Join the discord server for support, feedback, suggestions and general modding talk: [modding discord](https://discord.gg/MUjww9ndx2)
 - If you like the mod, consider donating [here](https://ko-fi.com/infernodragon0)!
 Thank you for checking out the mod!

-# Custom Spine Loader
+# Cult Tweaker
+A mod that allows players to add their own custom content into game!
+The features will be updated over time to match COTL API's functionalities.

 Currently features:
-- Custom Player Spines with multi skin select
+- Load Custom Player Spines
+- Load Custom Follower Spines
 - Custom Follower Color Control
+- Override Original Structure Designs
+- Load and Create Custom Items

 More features to come soon!